-Eligible applicants may collaborate with other livestock operations, but it's not required.
-If eligible organizations are submitting a joint application, they must determine which individual or farm will have the grant contract agreement with the MDA and will work directly with the MDA to meet grant reporting requirements.
-Note that the individual or farm will receive a 1099 from the State of Minnesota for income tax purposes.
+Eligible applicants may collaborate with other livestock operations, but this is not required.
+If eligible organizations are submitting a joint application, they must determine which business or organization will have the grant contract agreement with the MDA and will work directly with the MDA to meet grant reporting requirements.
+Note that this organization will receive a 1099 from the State of Minnesota for income tax purposes.

-Eligible projects and expenses
+Eligible livestock types and expenses